-Clinical Learning Australia™
+Clinical Learning Australia

-The ePortfolio for prevocational doctors
+The ePortfolio for prevocational doctors.

 What is Clinical Learning Australia?

-Clinical Learning Australia™ (CLA™) is an ePortfolio that records the development, training and assessment of Postgraduate Year 1 (PGY1) and Year 2 (PGY2) prevocational doctors across all states and territories in Australia.
-CLA delivers a consistent approach to prevocational training and assessment in line with the National Framework for Prevocational Medical Training.
+Clinical Learning Australia (CLA) is an ePortfolio that records the development, training and assessment of Postgraduate Year 1 (PGY1) and Year 2 (PGY2) prevocational doctors across all states and territories in Australia.
+CLA delivers a consistent approach to prevocational training and assessment in line with the National Framework for Prevocational Medical Training and is managed by Australian Medical Council, governed by the National ePortfolio Project Board.

 CLA enables a harmonised approach to recording learning outcomes for prevocational doctors, supporting assessments over the PGY1 and PGY2 years and mobility across jurisdictions.
 CLA: